 In cases of gender discrimination by male perpetrators toward female targets, women may be motivated to do just the opposite.
 Because sharing a group membership with the victim of the discrimination is a threat to their group's value and/or esteem (Branscombe et al., 1999; Major & O'Brien, 2005), women may be eager to hold the perpetrator accountable (Malle et al., 2014; Monroe & Malle, 2018), if only to reduce the likelihood that the discriminatory behavior will persist.
-In other words, sharing a gender group membership with the victim of discrimination may increase people's motivation to the hold (outgroup) perpetrators accountable and, thus, result in less discounting of perpetrator accountability for acts of discrimination that are attributed to implicit, rather than explicit, bias.
+In other words, sharing a gender group membership with the victim of discrimination may increase people's motivation to the hold (outgroup) perpetrators accountability for acts of discrimination that are attributed to implicit, rather than explicit, bias.